henrypham1470/DSC680/Projects/Predicting Apple Stock Performance/Readme.md

 The analysis will employ machine learning algorithms, including regression models and time series forecasting techniques, to predict Apple stock prices.
 Key steps in the project methodology include:

-Data Collection: Gather historical data for economic indicators and Apple stock prices from reputable sources.
+Data Collection: Gather historical stock prices data for AAPL, INTC, AMD, QCOM, and SPY, spanning the past five years.
+Also obtain macroeconomic data from the Treasury Department.

 Data Preprocessing: Clean and preprocess the data, addressing missing values and outliers.

 Feature Engineering: Create lagged variables and relevant features to capture potential dependencies.

+Exploratory Data Analysis (EDA): Conduct EDA to visualize the data, identify correlations, and gain insights into potential relationships between macroeconomic factors, semiconductor stocks, and Apple.

 Model Selection: Split data into training and testing subsets.
 Utilize regression models and time series forecasting techniques to predict stock prices.

+Prediction: Utilize the trained model to make predictions for Apple stock performance for a specific future period.

-Model Evaluation: Assess model performance using appropriate evaluation metrics.
+Model Evaluation: Assess model performance using appropriate evaluation metrics like Mean Absolute Error (MAE) and R-squared (R2).

 # Ethical Considerations: